Rural Water System Project – Lesotho

-Ha Mohlomola is a rural Lesotho village located in the Leribe District, consisting of 159 households, totaling 782 people.
+Ha, Mohlomola is a rural Lesotho village located in the Leribe District, consisting of 159 households, totaling 782 people.

 People of neighboring villages come to Ha Mohlomola because of the clinic and primary school located there.
 Because primary school is free, most community members have completed their primary education.
-Unfortunately, because of lack of funds, education for many ends there.
-Boys in particular start early careers herding cattle.
+Unfortunately, because of a lack of funds, education for many ends there.
+Boys in particular start early career herding cattle.
 Farming and cattle raising are the primary occupations for community members.

 Despite struggling with employment and poverty, community members are well known for their generosity and hospitality.
 Like many areas of Lesotho, Ha Mohlomola is highly impacted by the HIV epidemic.
-AIDS-related diseases have left many children in the community with one or no parent.
+AIDS-related diseases have left many children in the community with one or no parents.
 Neighbors and extended family members ensure that all children are provided and cared for.

 The biggest challenge for daily life is accessing water.
 While the water is there, its distance creates struggle.

 Currently, women, men, girls, and boys in the Ha Mahlomola community fetch water from one spring catchment.
 Luckily, the spring doesn’t run dry in droughts.
 However, it is an unclean water source for community members because it is shared with small animals such as crabs and frogs, as well as stray livestock.
 Because the spring is uncovered it is also exposed to dirt and similar contamination that finds its way in during heavy rains.
 Additionally, the location of the well is far for many community members.
 Those who are elderly have difficulty reaching the well and students are taken from their studies for long periods of time in order to fetch water for in-school use.